srikanth261/Team18/README.md

 README

 Project title: “Think before you drink”
-A website about tap water quality in the US for Data Visualization course CS171<a href="http://www.cs171.org/2017/index.html">at Harvard
-Completed by Paul von Chamier, Cindy (Xindi) Hu, and Daniel Tompkins
+A website about tap water quality in the US for Data Visualization course <a href="http://www.cs171.org/2017/index.html">CS171</a> at Harvard Completed by Paul von Chamier, Cindy (Xindi) Hu, and Daniel Tompkins

 /Webstorm_code
 <ul>library: